FAQs: Conduct and competence processes

-This is defined in section 10 of our legislation but, practically speaking, any behaviour which calls a teacher’s fitness to practise into question, puts a student at risk, or could bring the profession into dispute may be considered serious misconduct.
-Types of serious misconduct include using unreasonable or inappropriate physical force on a child, having an inappropriate relationship with a student, neglect or failing to protect a child, theft or fraud, involvement in illegal drugs, impairment by drugs or all while at work (as a teacher), viewing pornography while at work (as a teacher or anything that is an offence punishable by 3 months’ time in prison.
+This is defined in section 10 of our legislation but, practically speaking, any behaviour which calls a teacher’s fitness to practise into question, puts a student at risk, or could bring the profession into disrepute may be considered serious misconduct.
+Types of serious misconduct include using unreasonable or inappropriate physical force on a child, having an inappropriate relationship with a student, neglect or failing to protect a child, theft or fraud, involvement in illegal drugs, impairment by drugs or alcohol while at work (as a teacher), viewing pornography while at work (as a teacher or anything that is an offence punishable by 3 months’ time in prison.

 The criteria for reporting serious misconduct used by schools can be found in rule 9 of the Teaching Council Rules 2016.

 While the Council endeavours to resolve matters as quickly as possible, we also seek to ensure that an evaluation or investigation is rigorous and as full and accurate as necessary.

 The length of an investigation or evaluation can depend on several factors: complexity of the case, how many cases are currently being investigated, availability of evidence and/or witnesses, and involvement of other agencies such as the Police.
 Evaluators and investigators endeavour to stay in regular touch with teachers throughout the process to inform them of progress.